2022

 2018

-Un Algoritmo Memético, con búsqueda local basada en Label Propagation, para detectar comunidades en redes dinámicas Inproceedings
+Un Algoritmo Memético, con búsqueda local basada en Label Propagation, para detectar comunidades en redes dinámicas Proceedings Article

 In: XVIII Conferencia de la Asociación Espa~nola para la Inteligencia Artificial (CAEPIA 2018): avances en Inteligencia Artificial.
 23-26 de octubre de 2018 Granada, Espa~na, pp. 995–1000, Asociación Espa~nola para la Inteligencia Artificial (AEPIA) 2018.